Chestatee: Our Forgotten Corner of Forsyth County

 by | Aug 16, 2024 | Fun Things To Do | 0 comments

 Today modern subdivisions like Cobblestone Farms are replacing the splendid agricultural land in Northeast Forsyth County, Georgia, and in the process erasing memories of what this beautiful area once was like.
-Let’s not forget about the rich history of our area by learning about the past, and why when you look at a modern-day Google Map, you’ll see a place named east of Cobblestone Farms: Chestatee, an unincorporated place in the northeast part of Forsyth County.
+Let’s not forget about the rich history of our area by learning about the past, and why when you look at a modern-day Google Map, you’ll see a “village” east of Cobblestone Farms named Chestatee, an unincorporated place in the northeast part of Forsyth County.

 Two miles to the east of Chestatee, the Chestatee River and the Chattahoochee River converge, the two rivers flooded in 1956 to create Lake Lanier.
 The Chestatee River’s origin is north of Dahlonega at the intersection of US 19 and US 129 where Dicks Creek, Frogtown Creek, and Boggs Creek converge, just south of Blood Mountain.
 The most widely accepted theory for the name “Blood Mountain” is a fierce battle between the Cherokee and Creek Native American tribes, which historians think occurred sometime in the 15th or 16th centuries near Slaughter Gap on the Appalachian Trail.
 It’s believed that the mountain was stained red with the blood of the fallen warriors.